 By GENE GOFFIN

 Gene is a retired lawyer, former history professor, occasional journalist.
-Contact me at email@example.com.
+Contact him at email@example.com